blerp-836/HCI_Notes/Test 1/Notes/Lesson 16 (3.3) - Needfinding and Requirements Gathering.md

 4. Voluntary response bias - Oversampling.
 Reduce survey shown
 5. Recall bias - People arent good what they did during activity done in past

+## Context of Task
+In simple terms, the context of the task in Human-Computer Interaction (HCI) refers to the situation or environment in which people interact with a computer or technology.
+It includes things like where the interaction is happening, what the person is trying to do, and any factors that might affect the interaction.
+For example, the context could be using a smartphone app to search for and book a hotel room while on vacation.
+Understanding the context helps designers create user-friendly and effective technology that fits people's needs and makes their interactions easier and more enjoyable.

+## Context of Task (in depth)
+In-depth, the context of the task in Human-Computer Interaction (HCI) refers to the broader framework within which an interaction between humans and computers takes place.
+It encompasses various elements that influence the design, usage, and effectiveness of interactive systems.
+Understanding the context is crucial for creating user-centered designs and improving the overall user experience.

+The context involves several key aspects:

+1. Physical Environment: This includes the physical setting in which the interaction occurs.
+Factors such as lighting, noise, temperature, and ergonomics can impact how users engage with technology.
+For example, using a mobile app in a crowded, noisy environment might require a design that emphasizes clear visuals and intuitive gestures.

+2. Social Environment: The social context considers the presence and influence of others during the interaction.
+Social factors, such as social norms, cultural expectations, and collaborative or competitive dynamics, can shape how people use technology.
+For instance, social media platforms need to consider the social context in which users share information and interact with others.

+3. User Characteristics: Users have unique characteristics, including their knowledge, skills, preferences, and goals.
+Understanding users' background and capabilities helps tailor technology to their needs.
+Designers need to consider factors like age, education level, previous experience with technology, and any disabilities or impairments that users may have.

+4. Task Characteristics: The specific goals, activities, and requirements of the task at hand influence the design of interactive systems.
+Factors such as the complexity of the task, the frequency of use, and the importance of accuracy or efficiency play a role in shaping the user interface and interaction design.

+5. Technological Constraints: The capabilities and limitations of the underlying technology must be taken into account.
+Factors such as processing power, screen size, input/output mechanisms, and connectivity affect the design and usability of the system.

+6. Temporal Factors: The temporal context considers the timing and duration of the interaction.
+Factors like user goals, time constraints, interruptions, and the sequential nature of tasks impact how users engage with technology.
+For example, a time-critical task may require a streamlined interface to expedite user actions.

+By understanding the context, HCI designers can create interfaces that are intuitive, efficient, and enjoyable for users.
+Design decisions are influenced by factors such as the physical and social environment, user characteristics, task requirements, technological constraints, and temporal considerations.
+Taking these contextual factors into account leads to designs that better meet users' needs, expectations, and preferences.
 ## Naturalistic Observation

 Understand the problem space and ask people later on.